6 Request Compute, Memory, and Latency Bottlenecks

 Inference with reference

-Inference with reference (Yang et al. 2023) is a specialized form of speculative decoding where the “draft” comes from an existing text – a retrieved document, a cached previous response, or template text.
+Inference with reference (Yang et al. 2023) is a specialized form of speculative decoding where the “draft” comes from an existing text, which could be a retrieved document, a cached previous response, or template text.
 If the target model’s likely output overlaps significantly with the reference text, you can propose long spans of reference tokens as candidates and verify them in a single forward pass.

-This works especially well for tasks like text editing, summarization (where the output may quote the input), or regenerating a cached response with minor modifications.
-The acceptance rate can be very high – often above 0.95 for close matches – making this one of the most efficient speculative decoding variants when it applies.
+This works especially well for tasks like text editing, abstractive summarization (where the output may quote the input), or regenerating a cached response with minor modifications.
+The acceptance rate can be very high — often above 0.95 — making this one of the most efficient speculative decoding variants when it applies.

 Speculative speculative decoding

 Standard speculative decoding has a subtle inefficiency: the draft model must wait for the target model to complete verification before it can start drafting the next batch of tokens.
-This is because the draft model needs to know which tokens were accepted so it can condition on the correct prefix.
+This is because the draft model needs to know which tokens were accepted so it can start with the correct prefix.

-Speculative speculative decoding (Kumar et al. 2026) eliminates this dependency.
+Speculative speculative decoding (Kumar et al. 2026) eliminates this sequential dependency.
 The draft model speculatively starts generating the next batch of candidates before the target model finishes verifying the current batch.
 It does this by assuming all current draft tokens will be accepted and conditioning on that optimistic prefix.
-If some tokens are rejected, the speculative draft work is discarded and redone – but when acceptance rates are high, the speculation pays off, and the draft and target models can operate in a pipelined fashion with better hardware utilization.
+If some tokens are rejected, the speculative draft work is discarded and redone, but when acceptance rates are high, the early generation pays off, and the draft and target models can operate in a pipelined fashion with better hardware utilization.

 When speculative decoding helps vs. hurts